Adding new shapes or strokes can be done in different ways:

 - At the same x or y position

 - At an angle of 45°

 To select the curve's type, use the first button in the Viewer's Option toolbar

 Remember, you can find 4 types of curve:

 - Fill and stroke

 The last option, Follow Path is explained in the Drive Layers By Curves section.

 The type selected will be the one used for every new shape created, even if it's a mask.
-Make sure you selected the type you wanted before drawing a new shape or mask.
+Make sure you select the type you want before drawing a new shape or mask.

-Before creating a new curves, select the right mode:
+Before creating a new curve, select the right mode:

-- Add path: add a new path to a selected layer if a Path group already exists, or create a new Shape layer if nothing is selected.
+- Add path: adds a new path to a selected layer if a Path group already exists, or creates a new Shape layer if nothing is selected.

-- Draw a fill shape in the selected layer's mask (also work if multiple layers are selected).
+- Draw a fill shape in the selected layer's mask (also works if multiple layers are selected).